cpaterno/csc-212-s18/lab-01/readme.md

 ## 6. Exercises

->___Please record the answers to your question on notebook paper.
-Put your name at the top, because this will also count as attendance.___
+>___Please record the answers to the following questions on a separate file.___

 ### 6.1: Exercise 1

+> If you are not familiar with arrays, read [this](http://www.cplusplus.com/doc/tutorial/arrays/) first.

 For this exercise you will create an integer array of 10 elements and print the memory addresses of each element.
 You can fill the array with any values you like, or leave it empty.
 The contents of the array do not matter for this exercise.
-The syntax to print the 3rd element in an array is as follows:
+The syntax to print the memory address of the 3rd element in an array is as follows:

 ```c++
 std::cout << &array[2] << std::endl;